What PA Practice Looks Like in Neuro-Oncology

 Never stop learning

-Being here in the clinic for two years, I feel like I’ve only scratched the surface.
+Even after being here in the clinic for four years, I feel like I’ve only scratched the surface.
 The field of neuro-oncology is a marathon, not a sprint, and it is also changing faster than ever, with many current and future clinical trials using novel approaches.
 I am continually trying to learn more, whether in tumor board discussions or being more proficient in neuroanatomy.
 Each of our APPs brings their unique practice backgrounds and I’m lucky to learn from them as well.
 In addition, one of the best ways to retain what I’ve seen (“see one”) and acquired (“do one”) is to “teach one,” so it’s been a rewarding experience to return to my PA school to help out with neuro exams.
 Most importantly, I have learned so much from my patients and families and I am so grateful and honored to be part of their journey.

 Young-Bin Song, MCHS, PA-C, is a PA and teaching assistant at Alvord Brain Tumor Center, UW Medicine, Department of Neurology, University of Washington School of Medicine.
 Contact him at [email protected]